lhoang64/DarkDarkGo/mgmt/doc/flow.md

 Q: What is chunk metadata?
 Why do we store it?

 Q: Is it just chunk_id and host?

+A: If it is chunk_id and host.
 We already know that.
+Right?

-Do you mean chunk status instead? `/send_chunk_status`
+Or do you mean chunk status instead? `/send_chunk_status`
 ```
 {
     'chunk_id: 101